 - and finally confirm that the requirements of the contract documents are being met without any knowledge of the shop drawings he is submitting?

-Without having first-hand knowledge of the shop drawings, the project will certainly end up in dire straits not only in quality but schedule and budget as well.
-The consultant is not being hired to construct the project, it is the Contractor.
+Without having first-hand knowledge of the shop drawings, the project will certainly end up in dire straits not only in quality, but schedule and budget as well.
+The consultant is not being hired to construct the project, that is the job of the contractor.

-As the Consultant, your Contract drawings and specifications are in essence conceptual and are a guide for the design intent of the finished product.
-It is the Contractors shop drawings that will fill in the detail and provide the necessary information to construct the project.
-Also keep in mind that the shop drawings are not the Consultant’s drawings or part of the contract documents, they belong to the Contractor, and show how he intends to build the project in accordance with your design.
+As the consultant, your contract drawings and specifications are in essence conceptual, and a guide for the design intent of the finished product.
+It is the contractors shop drawings that will fill in the detail and provide the necessary information to construct the project.
+Also, keep in mind that the shop drawings are not the consultant’s drawings or part of the contract documents, they belong to the contractor, and show how he intends to build the project in accordance with your design.

 Most contractors are aware of their responsibilities and deserve a lot of respect and admiration for their ability to successfully build many of the projects we see today.
 One stunning example is the Florida PolyTechnic University building designed by Santiago Calatrava, and construction managed by Skanska USA.
 Here is the perfect example of skilled contractors providing the construction detail turning the architectural design concept into a reality.
 Read more about the coordination in this ENR Florida Polytechnical University, see the some great project photos by MacBeth photo (as well as their time lapse video).
 I know I have a new appreciation for shop drawing review, and don’t forget RForm helps you to manage submittals and shop drawings as well.